Eagle Farm railway station

 The Eagle Farm railway station is an abandoned passenger station in Brisbane, Queensland, Australia.
-It is on the Pinkenba railway line, only 6.8 km (4.2 mi) from the Brisbane central business district; 10.9 km from Central station by rail.
+It is on the Pinkenba railway line, only 6.8 km from the Brisbane central business district and 10.9 km from Central station.

 History

-Opened in 1952 as Baraini railway station, it was renamed a few months later to Airport railway station since it was located near the old Brisbane Airport at Eagle Farm before it moved to its current location, north, at the demolished suburb Cribb Island.
-Airport station was unpopular with airport passengers, mostly due to very infrequent services and significant walking distance to the airport terminal.
-It was renamed Eagle Farm railway station in 1988 along with the electrification of the line, only until a few metres past the station.
+Opened in 1952 as Baraini railway station, it was renamed a few months later to Airport railway station because it was located near the former Brisbane Airport at Eagle Farm before the airport moved to its current location, north, at the demolished suburb Cribb Island.

+Airport station was unpopular with airport passengers, mainly due to its very infrequent services and the significant walking distance to the airport terminal.
+The station was renamed Eagle Farm in 1988, along with the electrification of the line to a point only until a few metres past the station.

-All passenger services on the line were suspended on 27 September 1993 by the Goss Labor Party state government rationalisation of the rail network throughout Queensland, with the suspending or closing of unprofitable and under-utilised rail lines.
+On 27 September 1993, all passenger services on the line were suspended by the Goss Labor state government, under its policy to rationalise the rail network throughout Queensland, which involved the suspension or closing of unprofitable and under-utilised rail lines.

-In 1998, the line re-opened to passenger services, but only operated as far as Doomben, the station immediately prior, with connecting bus services to the former railway stations between Doomben and Pinkenba.
+In 1998, the line was re-opened to passenger services, but only as far as Doomben, the station immediately prior to Eagle Farm.
+Connecting bus services ran to the closed railway stations between Doomben and Pinkenba.